GeNeHetX/StatMSI/README.md

 ## Installation :

-Without internet, (use just to download and run the following commands without a connection) :

 1- If you are a git user, clone the MStatI folder, otherwise download the MStatI code zip via the green "<>Code" button.

 ```bash